laurolins/nanocube/data/README.md

 ## Paper Example

-To illustrate the internals of a nanocube, we use the example from Figure 2 from the original [Nanocubes technical paper](http://nanocubes.net/assets/pdf/nanocubes_paper.pdf).
+To illustrate the internals of a nanocube, we use the example in Figure 2 of the original [Nanocubes technical paper](http://nanocubes.net/assets/pdf/nanocubes_paper.pdf).

 ```shell